WAR Rustproofing Hydrophobic Undercoating

 - 6 cans for a large chassis cavity

-- 300ML per average wheel arch (using two coats)
+- 200ML per wheel arch (using two coats)

 Please be aware cure times can vary wildy.
 Air movement, film thickness, relative humidty, air flow and temperature all play a large part in the actual cure time of a product.
 Additionally temperatures below 10C can see the cure times extend exponentially if all conditions above contribute in a negative way.

 - 10C Touch Dry 90 minutes, Hard dry 6>8 hours, Hard dry 48>72 hours

 - 20C Touch Dry 60 minutes, Hard dry 4>6 hours, Hard dry 48 hours

 Once applied, how soon afterwards should WAR be applied without the need to flat the RE down?